garybgenett/gary-os/README.md

 ### Versioning #################################################################
 [Versioning]: #versioning

-Release version numbers are assigned in the spirit of [Semantic Versioning].
-However, GaryOS does not provide any APIs, so the full specification does not apply.
-As such, the model used is to update the major version number whenever the Portage commit is updated.
-Minor version numbers are done for updates to a particular Portage commit as a new release.
+Version numbers follow [Semantic Versioning].
+The major version number increments whenever the [Portage] tree commit is updated.
+Minor version numbers increment for release updates that are on the same Portage tree.

-A notable exception was [v1.0].
-The reason being that was the first version released as a single kernel file and meant for general use.
-The [v1.1] release was a continuation of that work.
-Starting with [v2.0], GaryOS will adhere to the major/minor system, where each major is a new Portage tree and each minor is just an update on that same tree.

-Major revisions to the GaryOS build system and supporting scripting and configuration files will also line up with major version numbers.
+Revisions to the GaryOS [Builder], [Loader] and Portage configuration will also line up with the Portage tree, since they can only be validated by doing a full build or a build update.

   [Semantic Versioning]: https://semver.org